The Copleston Rewards System

 Outlined below are the various methods used across the school from Year 7 through to Year 13.

 Go4Schools rewards - offered on our electronic behaviour system daily - form the foundations of our effective rewards system here at Copleston.
 The beauty of Go4Schools Rewards is that they provide instant recognition of a pupil’s achievement in school.
 From an outstanding piece of classwork/homework, to an exceptional effort in a lesson, or from an act of kindness or generosity to a demonstration of superb progress.
-Go4Schools Rewards are used consistently and fairly across the whole school and are regularly monitored and celebrated by the Senior Management Team, the Head of Year Team and Form Tutors.
+Go4Schools Rewards are used consistently and fairly across the whole school and are regularly monitored and celebrated by the Senior Management Team, the Leaders of Learning Team and Form Tutors.
 Pupils value this system and therefore strive to collect Go4Schools Rewards in order to achieve Student of the Week status (see below) and their Bronze, Silver, Gold and Platinum Rewards (see below).
 This not only encourages healthy competition amongst our pupils, but also motivates and inspires them to go above and beyond the norm in becoming successful learners.

 In addition to Go4Schools Rewards, we offer several other methods of rewarding our pupils on a daily and weekly basis.
 Pupils' efforts and achievements may be acknowledged with; a phone call home, Copleston Reward stickers and/or a letter home to parents/carers.